jebbens/aws-fault-injection-simulator-workshop-v2/bring-your-own-account/cdk/README.md

 #### Optional Parameters
 - `environmentName`: A prefix to apply to resource names (default: `EEPipeline`).
-- `gitRepoUrl`: URL of the project repo to pull for the CodeBuild job, e.g. a fork for working on feature branches.
+- `gitRepoUrl`: URL of the project repo to pull for the CodeBuild jobs, e.g. a fork for working on feature branches.
 Default is the [upstream project repo]('https://github.com/aws-samples/aws-fault-injection-simulator-workshop-v2.git').
 - `gitBranch`: Git branch to pull for the CodeBuild job.
 The default is an empty string (`""`) for `main`.
 - `isEventEngine`: Set to `false` (default) if deploying in your own account or `true` if deploying in an AWS provided environment, e.g. workshop.